 Why the Procedure Is Performed

 You may have this procedure if you have:

 - Macular degeneration -- An eye disorder that slowly destroys sharp, central vision

 - Macular edema: Swelling or thickening of the macula, the part of your eye that provides sharp, central vision

-- Diabetic retinopathy, which can cause new, abnormal blood vessels to grow in the retina, the back part of your eye
+- Diabetic retinopathy -- A complication of diabetes, which can cause new, abnormal blood vessels to grow in the retina, the back part of your eye

-- Infections in the inside of the eye (endophthalmitis)
+- Endophthalmitis -- Infection in the inside of the eye

 Side effects are rare, and many can be managed.
 They may include:

 - Damage to the retina or surrounding nerves or structures

 - Side effects from the medicines that are used

 Discuss the risks for specific medicines used in your eye with your provider.

 Tell your provider about: